 - Three letters of recommendation from persons knowledgeable about the academic abilities of the student.

-Applications from international students whose qualifications meet the minimum standards of the Office of Graduate Education and who have met all the requirements for admission listed above will be referred to the academic department in which they wish to study for further review.
+Applications from international students whose qualifications meet the minimum standards of the College of Graduate Studies and who have met all the requirements for admission listed above will be referred to the academic department in which they wish to study for further review.